edumentab/p6-pofile/README.md

 fields as attributes: `msgid`, `msgid-plural`, `msgstr`, `msgctxt`, `reference` (reference comment), `extracted` (extracted comment), `comment` (translator comment), `format-style`, `fuzzy-msgid`, `fuzzy-msgctxt`.
+All these attributes are set read/write.

-You can creat a singlee `POFile::Entry` object from Str using `POFile::Entry.parse($str)` method.
+You can create a single `POFile::Entry` object from a `Str` using the `POFile::Entry.parse($str)` method.

-All these attributes are set read/write, so no additional setters are available.
+The `msgid` and `msgstr` accessors always provided unescaped values;

-User always get unescaped `msgid` and `msgstr` value using accessors, though methods `msgid-quoted` and `msgstr-quoted` are present if there is a need to work with escaped messages.
+the methods `msgid-quoted` and `msgstr-quoted` are present to provide access to the unescaped messages.

-The value of `msgstr` attribute might be either `Str` or `Array` and is based on value of `msgid-plural` attribute:
+The value of `msgstr` attribute might be either `Str` or `Array`, and is based on value of `msgid-plural` attribute:

     with $po.msgid-plural {